Aaron Judge Player Props: Yankees vs. Angels

-On Tuesday, Aaron Judge (.242 batting average in his past 10 games, with two doubles, three home runs, seven walks and four RBI) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Jose Suarez.
-First pitch is at 7:05 PM ET.
+The New York Yankees and Aaron Judge, who went 0-for-3 with an RBI last time out, take on Griffin Canning and the Los Angeles Angels at Yankee Stadium, Wednesday at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Twins.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Angels.

 Aaron Judge Game Info & Props vs. the Angels